SpursGoZmy/TableDreamer/README.md

 ```

 ## 4. Evaluation Data and Scripts
 Our evaluation includes 9 benchmarks where we randomly select one table format from four candidates (TSV, CSV, HTML, Markdown-style) to build the final input prompt of test data, and we also use the original TableGPT benchmark for evaluation.
 The processed test data for inference can be downloaded from the [HuggingFace](https://huggingface.co/datasets/SpursgoZmy/TableDreamer-27K/tree/main/Evaluation).
 Use the [TableDreamer_evaluation.ipynb](https://github.com/SpursGoZmy/TableDreamer/blob/main/TableDreamer_evaluation.ipynb) notebook for automatic evaluation on 9 benchmark of TQA, TFV and T2T tasks.

-For the TableGPT evaluation, we use the official test data and evaluation scripts from the original [TableGPT github](https://github.com/microsoft/Table-GPT).
+For the TableGPT evaluation, please refer to the official [TableGPT github](https://github.com/microsoft/Table-GPT) for the test data and evaluation scripts.